nicholasrobinson/BuddyBox-PPM/README.md

 * You may need to tune "DEFAULT_SAMPLE_RATE" via command-line to suit your audio input device (defaults to 124kHz if not specified).
 A higher sample rate will yield a higher resolution on each channel's output.
 For example 44.1kHz sample rate -> resolution of ~36 per channel, whereas 192kHz sample rate -> resolution of ~154 per channel.
 * Depending on your sound card's characteristics, you may need to tweak "BAD_PACKET_THRESHOLD" and "SAMPLE_NOISE_THRESHOLD" in "BuddyBox.h"

 Please let me know if you find this useful or come up with any novel implementations.
-Whilst this driver and the supplied "example" implementation could be used directly it is perhaps most usefully placed in a separate thread, sharing a pointer to "pas.signal", allowing real-time access to each channel's input/output.
-Examples coming soon...

 Enjoy!